frapontillo/ai-dialysis-uniba/README.md

 Dialysis data are retrieved from the "Gepadial" database, a software for managing dialysis patients and sessions by [La Traccia](www.latraccia.it/en).

-Read [SCRIPTS.md](SCRIPTS.md) to learn how to prepare the data used by the algorithm.
+Read all README.md files in the other folders to learn how to start the project.